Azure/azure-ml-problem-sets/shrike-problems/problems/pipelines-02.md

 Submit a single-component pipeline where the component operates on a value passed as parameter (pass the parameter value through a config file or via the command line at pipeline submission time).

 ## Motivation
-The goal of this problem is to get you familiar with how to create components that consumes parameters, and how to set parameter values.
+The goal of this problem is to get you familiar with how to create components that consume parameters, and how to set parameter values.

 ## Out of scope
 _Consuming a dataset_ is out of scope for this problem and will be covered in [problem 03](./pipelines-03.md).